Jazz and Blues in New York

 Jazz Tour in Harlem

-If you would rather not walk, why not take a jazz cruise?
-The cruise combines sightseeing, jazz and a magnificent ship of course.
+This cruise combines sightseeing, jazz and a magnificent ship.
 The historic ship cruises New York’s harbour while skilled jazz musicians play in the background.
 This seasonal cruise is only offered from June to September.

 Jazz clubs in New York